rrovetto/Ontology-Development-Guidelines/Developing Definitions/README.md

 ### Support
 If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
 Financial support is needed to sustain development.

+## Copyright
-(c) 2019-2020, Robert John Rovetto.
-All rights reserved.
+© 2013-2021, Robert John Rovetto.
+All right reserved.
+Not authorized for commercial use unless explicitly negotiated with the author.
+Citation/attribution required.
+No warranty.
+Presented "AS IS".
+Author and copyright holder is not liable.
+All content, work and products are subject to revision.
+No claims to completeness or complete accuracy.